Pacific Northwest tribes: Remove Columbia River dams

 Government officials were unavailable for further comment Monday due to the holiday.

-Chinook salmon are the preferred prey of endangered orcas but just about 70 orcas remain in the Pacific Northwest — the lowest number in three decades — because of a lack of chinook, as well as toxic contamination and vessel noise.
-The orcas were hunted for generations by the Lummi Nation in the Salish Sea for food, he said.
+Chinook salmon are the preferred prey of endangered orcas but just 73 resident orcas remain in the Pacific Northwest — the lowest number in three decades — because of a lack of chinook, as well as toxic contamination and vessel noise.
+The orcas were hunted for food for generations by the Lummi Nation in the Salish Sea, he said.

+Fish ladders built into the dams allow for the passage of migrating salmon, and migrating fish are hand-counted as they pass through.
+But the number of salmon making the arduous journey to the Pacific Ocean and back to their natal streams has declined steeply in recent decades.

 The Bonneville Dam was constructed in the mid-1930s and generates enough electricity to power about 900,000 homes — roughly the size of Portland, Oregon.
-Dalles Dam followed in the 1950s and John Day Dam was constructed in the 1960s.
+The Dalles Dam followed in the 1950s and John Day Dam was completed in 1972.

 Environmental groups applauded the tribes’ demand and said efforts to save salmon without removing the dams aren’t working because without the free flow of the Columbia, the entire river ecosystem is out of balance.